 Configuration

-To use the toolkit you will need to configure and indicate both Wizata tenant’s URL and authentication credentials.
-You can pass the keys when creating an API client within the code or use the environment variables (recommended).
+To use the toolkit you will need to configure Wizata tenant’s URL and provide authentication credentials.
+You can pass these parameters directly in the code when creating an API client or use environment variables (recommended for security).

 WIZATA_DOMAIN=<domain_name_of_ds_api>